-What Are Debit Spreads and How to Trade Them?
+What Are Debit Spreads and How Do They Work?

 Options trading strategies are a great way to profit if you’re learning how to invest in the stock market with little money.
 Options give you the right but not the obligation to buy (call) or sell (put) a security at a specified price (strike price) in a certain amount of time (expiration date).